 This report provides information on uses of the legislation across the whole year from 1 April 2012 - 31 March 2013.
 This report also references the expected figures included in the planning assumptions made by the Department of Health.

-IMPORTANT: Please note that some minor changes to the report were made in December 2013 in order to correct three errors caused by innacurate rounding.
+IMPORTANT: Please note that some minor changes to the report were made in December 2013 in order to correct three errors caused by inaccurate rounding.
 No other figures in the release (including reference data tables and underlying data) were affected.
 The corrections were:

 Page 5, Fourth bullet point of Exec Summary & Page 21, 'dementia accounting for more than half (54 per cent) of all applications' - figure corrcted to 53 per cent.